COMPOSITIONS FOR VISUAL MEDIA

 Photo Credit: Cole Nelson

-A graduate of Berklee College of Music, Ko studied piano and film composition with music visionaries including Grammy-winner Claudio Ragazzi, NEA jazz-master Joanne Brackeen, and 4-time Grammy-winner Terri Lyne Carrington.
+A graduate of Berklee College of Music, Ko studied piano and film composition with mentors including Grammy-winner Claudio Ragazzi, NEA jazz-master Joanne Brackeen, and 4-time Grammy-winner Terri Lyne Carrington.
 Ko worked as a composer assistant for Ms. Carrington on her score for Black Girls Play: The Story of Hand Games, which won best documentary short at the 2023 Tribeca Film Festival.

 Throughout all of their creative work, Ko maintains an ethos of radical empathy and curiosity.
 Ko aims to use their music as a vehicle to understand, connect with, and transmit the stories of humanity in all its infinite expressions.